r3comp1le/CertMon/README.md

 Monitor SSL certificates by hash and IP addresses via Censys data.
 Keep a record of findings and alert on new items.

 ### Setup
-Make sure Mongo is running
+Install Mongo and make sure it is running

 pip install
 ```